theArielTrejo/704chopsuey/README.md

-- 👋 Hi, I’m @704chopsuey
+- 👋 Hi, I’m Ariel T!
 - 👀 I’m interested in ...
 Games
 - 🌱 I’m currently learning ...
-C++, Assembly, and want to start on Python
+C++, Assembly, and Python
 - 💞️ I’m looking to collaborate on ...
 Anything!
 - 📫 How to reach me ... arieltrejo0804@gmail.com